Russia agrees to extend grain deal with Ukraine to bolster global food security - ExBulletin

 Russia agrees to extend grain deal with Ukraine to bolster global food security

-ANKARA, Türkiye — Russia has agreed to a two-month extension to a deal that allowed Ukraine to ship grain across the Black Sea to hungry parts of the world, Turkish President Recep Tayyip Erdogan announced on Wednesday. a boost to global food security after the war. prices.
+ANKARA, Turkey (AP) Russia has agreed to a two-month extension to a deal that allowed Ukraine to ship grain across the Black Sea to starving parts of the world, the Turkish President Recep Tayyip Erdogan, a boost to global food security after the war has driven prices up.

 Turkey and the UN brokered the landmark deal with the warring parties last summer, which came with a separate deal to facilitate Russian food and fertilizer shipments that Moscow says have not been enforced. .